Alma Cogan: Personal life

-Cogan lived with her widowed mother at 44 Stafford Court, Kensington High Street, in a lavishly decorated ground-floor flat where she frequently entertained other celebrities.
+Cogan lived with her widowed mother at 44 Stafford Court, Kensington High Street, in a lavishly decorated flat where she frequently entertained other celebrities.
 She was close with the Beatles' manager, Brian Epstein.
 Regular visitors included Princess Margaret, Noël Coward, Cary Grant, Audrey Hepburn, Elizabeth Taylor, Michael Caine, Frankie Vaughan, Bruce Forsyth and Roger Moore.

 John Lennon once recalled that, when he was a teenager, he used to mimic her savagely during his time at the Liverpool College of Art.
 Lennon's wife Cynthia also recalled, "John and I had thought of Alma [as] out of date and unhip."
 However, after Lennon met Cogan on the TV pop show Ready Steady Go! in 1964, they became friends.

 Cogan was also close to the other Beatles, especially Paul McCartney, who played the melody of "Yesterday" on her piano.
 It was there that he added the words "scrambled eggs" to the nameless melody.
 The 1987 compilation album A Celebration includes a testimonial from McCartney:

 When the Beatles first came to London, Alma was lovely to us... welcoming us with open arms.
 All my memories of that time are very special to me.
 Her high spirits made being with her great fun.
 I will always remember Alma and her sweet music with great fondness.